 Activities

 - Explore the Reserve on foot.
-There are bird hides to help you get closer to wildlife - we counted 50 bird species in two days including the iconic lapwing - and you will definitely see hares too
+There are bird hides to help you get closer to wildlife – we counted 50 bird species in two days including the iconic lapwing and various owls – and you will definitely see hares too

-- Sign up for a group wildlife tour with in-house nature guide, Abbie.
+- Sign up for a group wildlife tour with in-house nature guide, Simon.
 Either on foot (max 5) or in a safari truck

 - Lovely Whitstable, famed for its oysters and independent boutiques, is 25 minutes' drive away